KawaYww/tola-ssg/README.md

 ## Introduction

-`Tola`: A static site generator for Typst-based blog.
+`Tola`: static site generator for Typst-based blog.
 It handles the most tedious tasks unrelated to Typst itself.

 e.g.,